Tmunayyer/go-craigslist/README.md

 ```
 https://sfbay.craigslist.org/d/auto-parts/search/pta
 ```
-The Category code here is "pta".
+The location is "sfbay".
+The category code is "pta".